marcynn/Fintix/README.md

 The data template format is a date column called "Date" followed by assets columns containing asset prices.

-> Upload and submit once.
+> Upload csv and submit once.
 Adjust parameters on the fly.
+> - Parameters are initialized to default values.
+> - Adjust start and end dates to swiftly analyze various timeframes.
+> - Adjust other parameters such as rolling window, periods per year for annualized metrics, risk free rate, main and benchmark assets for one to one comparison, etc.
+> - Filter loaded asset universe to the assets that you want to analyze.
+For example, load 15 assets, filter for 4.

 ![image](https://user-images.githubusercontent.com/85497151/232108688-53f2ccbf-c340-45fe-886a-f29bccc197cf.png)